vbluemer/Homogenization_for_Damask/README.md

 # Homogenization for Damask

 This project is an unaffiliated extension to [DAMASK](https://github.com/damask-multiphysics/damask) and aims to homogenize DAMASK results and extract useful information for engineers.
-In particular, the [DAMASK_grid](https://damask-multiphysics.org/support/FAQ/grid_solver.html) solver and the [Python package](https://pypi.org/project/damask/) are used to find the homogenized stress and strain state used for identifying the components of the elastic matrix, yield surface and general loading response.
+In particular, the [DAMASK_grid](https://damask-multiphysics.org/support/FAQ/grid_solver.html) solver and the [DAMASK Python package](https://pypi.org/project/damask/) are used to find the homogenized stress and strain state used for identifying the components of the elastic matrix, yield surface and general loading response.

 To achieve these results, this extension provides:
-- Generation of DAMASK simulation files.
+- Generation of DAMASK_grid load case and numerics files.
 - Running and monitoring of DAMASK_grid simulations, including condition based termination of simulations.
 - Post-processing of DAMASK simulation results extending to:
     - Homogenization of simulation domain for stress and strain